alexl4123/HOT-PCTSPHS/Assignment1/README.md

 By typing `python start.py --help` you can access the help page, although it is noted, that in the current version (hand-in 1) not all possible commands are shown, but generally the following options exist:

-- Mode: Specifies which experiment/algorithm to run (e.g. --mode 5 for GVNS)
+- Specifies which experiment/algorithm to run (e.g. start.py 5 for GVNS)

 - Instance: To specify which instance shall be executed (instances are located in `tsp_instances/`), (e.g. `--instance tsp_instances/00_test.txt`  OR `--instance benchmark` to run all instances)